-Going forward, the city will continue to listen, learn, and adapt so that the desired future we are all seeking for Littleton will remain in focus.
-Effective communities evaluate their choices and revisit their vision and principles regularly.
-They must remain on target, be clearly understood, and encompass the range of likely issues that will arise.
+Going forward, the City will also continue to listen, learn and adapt so that the desired future we are all seeking for Littleton will remain in focus.
+Effective communities evaluate their choices made and revisit their vision and principles regularly to ensure they remain on target, are clearly understood and encompass the range of likely issues that will come before them.
 All who have contributed so far to Envision Littleton must remain stewards of the vision our community has put forward.
-This will ensure that Littleton is among the places where visions and values endure across decades and generations.
+This will ensure that Littleton is among the places where visions and values endure across the decades and generations.